 My father's favorite prayer was "Lord show thy healing power to me so that I may use it to comfort the sick and the disturbed: to disturb those who are too comfortable in behalf of others".
 He recognized that being blessed with the God-given gift of being a physician puts one into the position to fulfill that prayer.
 Therefore, it gives me a great deal of pleasure, on behalf of my family, to honor my father and mother, both of whom inspired us to pursue a career in the honorable field of medicine.
 Thank you.

 Richard F. Lockey, M.D. and Family

-If you are interested in contributing to The Stephen D. Lockey, Jr, MD Lecture Fund, please click here and type the fund name in the "other" box.
-Or call the ARTrust office and ask for Charlotte at 414-272-6071.
+If you are interested in contributing to The Stephen D. Lockey, Jr, MD Lecture Fund, click here and type the fund name in the "other" box.
+If you prefer to send a check click here.
+For more information call the ARTrust office and ask for Charlotte at 414-272-6071.